 What is a NAS Server?

 The NAS works on a client-server model.
-Where centralized storage is a server and the computer or any other device that access data is a client.
-You can imagine a NAS like a bunch of connected hard drives with the operating system and ethernet cards.
+Where centralized storage is a server and the computer or any other device that accesses data is a client.
+You can imagine a NAS as a bunch of connected hard drives with the operating system and ethernet cards.
 So it is like a computer, not just storage.

 The server can have support for different RAID configurations for backup and uninterrupted work.
 You can add, remove, or change hard drives at any time.